bagok701/Fresh-Fridge/README.txt

 Stretch Goals:

--Availability on multiple platforms **Currently only available on Android** -Recipe database that shows what food can be made with the items that you have -Ability to scan barcodes for expiration date and food information -"Tips" page that gives the user suggestions on how to make food last longer and seasonal
+-Availability on multiple platforms **Will only be available for Android** -Recipe database that shows what food can be made with the items that you have -Ability to scan barcodes for expiration date and food information -"Tips" page that gives the user suggestions on how to make food last longer and seasonal